killergerbah/asbplayer-docs/docs/guides/one-click-mining.md

 # One-click mining

 asbplayer is great at connecting subtitle and video content to AnkiConnect, but is not able to automatically provide word definitions on its own.
-For this reason, most sentnece mining flows require at two or three mouse or keyboard inputs from the user.
+For this reason, most sentence mining flows require at two or three mouse or keyboard inputs from the user.

 One-click mining is possible if asbplayer is combined with another application that:

-- Supplies the missing word definition information, and
+- supplies the missing word definition information, and
-- Already integrates with AnkiConnect
+- already integrates with AnkiConnect.

 [Yomitan](https://yomitan.wiki/) is an example of one such application.